 Benchmark competitors on product quality, pricing, customer service, brand reputation, and financial health.
 Carefully evaluate their social media presence, marketing strategies, and go-to platforms.

 It will help you objectively assess their strengths and weaknesses compared to your brand.
-Understanding the competitive landscape and positioning strategies can lead to developing a unique and compelling positioning that sets you apart, enhances brand equity, and drives business growth.
+Understanding the competitive landscape and positioning strategies can help you develop a unique and compelling positioning that sets you apart, enhances brand equity, and drives business growth.

 Derive Consumer Insights